SobrieTea Party: An Interview with a Recovery Blogger

-Tawny lives in New York City, is a journalist and writing instructor, and has produced and starred in an award-winning documentary about her recovery called Fixed Up.
+Tawny lives in New York City, is a journalist and writing instructor, and, in addition to the SobrieTea Party blog, has produced and starred in an award-winning documentary about her recovery called Fixed Up.
 She also started Readings on Recovery, a reading series that aims to show that we are all recovering from something.
 The series gives New Yorkers the platform to share their adversity stories through personal essays, poetry, stand-up comedy, dance, or song.

 We’ve asked Tawny to share some of her thoughts on sobriety, read on to see what she had to say.

 PR: What is your favorite part about being sober?